 Section 6001 of the Affordable Care Act of 2010 amended section 1877 of the Social Security Act to impose additional requirements for physician-owned hospitals to qualify for the whole hospital and rural provider exceptions.
 A physician-owned hospital is now generally prohibited from expanding facility capacity.
 However, a physician-owned hospital that qualifies as an applicable hospital or high Medicaid facility may request an exception to the prohibition from the Secretary.

-For further information about the process and its requirements, see the links below.
-After reviewing the material below, if you have additional questions, please send an email to POHInquiries@cms.hhs.gov.
+For further information about the process and its requirements, see our regulations at 42 CFR §411.362 (c) and the additional information in the Downloads and Related Links below.
+If you have questions after reviewing this information, please send an email to POHInquiries@cms.hhs.gov.
 Requests for exceptions should not be sent to this address, but may be emailed to the address below.

 Centers for Medicare and Medicaid Services

 Mailstop C4-25-02, ATTN: Physician-Owned Hospital Exceptions

 If a hospital submits its request electronically, the hospital must also submit an original hard copy of the required certification.

 Expansion Exception Requests Received

 - St. James Behavioral Health Hospital Inc (Gonzales, Louisiana (Ascension Parish)) submitted an exception request.
 The corresponding decision notice is published on the Federal Register.

 - Deaconess Women’s Hospital of Southern Indiana d/b/a The Women’s Hospital (Newburgh, Indiana (Warrick County)) submitted an exception request.
 The corresponding decision notice is published on the Federal Register.